Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Also remember to standardize data to avoid bias for variables with high values.

 ##### Hierarchical clustering
-Aggregate/divide iteratibely data into clusters.
+Aggregate/divide iteratively data into clusters.
 ![hierarchical_clustering](assets/hierarchical_clustering.png)
 I need to be able to evaluate distance between single points as well as between clusters, there are different approaches to do it, distinguished by the points chosen to measure distance (of course choosing one over the other may yield totally different results):
 - single linkage -> closest points in the clusters